 From the very first look, you know it’s a Sony phone.
 You are getting a popular rectangular design of Sony that has been tweaked enough lately.
 Carefully rounded metallic sides are smooth but beefier as well; partially due to that reason that XA1 Plus carries a fingerprint scanner embedded on top of its power button on the right side.

-It is a welcome addition that is absent in other two family members.
+It is a welcome addition that is absent in the other two family members.
 The right thumb can be your ideal digit to scan by this tiny scanner which is smartly placed.
 But, no way it can beat the effectiveness of the front scanner that we usually find beneath the display — a more convenient place to touch when lying on a flat surface.
-But unlike the front and back sensors on other phones, this one needs a slight push of power button for displaying the lock screen before it unlocks the phone making it an additional step for landing on homescreen.
+But unlike the front and back sensors on other phones, this one needs a slight push of power button for displaying the lock screen before it unlocks the phone making it an additional step for landing on home screen.

-Also, you get a volume rocker above and a dedicated camera button underneath the power key.
+Also, you get a volume rocker above and a dedicated camera button below the power key.
 It was our usual accidental click on camera key for activating the app amid a gaming or movie session just because the key is placed where the index finger normally falls in the wide-screen view.
 To avoid the nuisance, the ‘Quick Launch’ feature responsible for this can be turned off from the camera app setting menu.

 Flip over the phone and there you get minimal design that shows 23 MP camera and LED flash on the top left corner leaving the entire plastic back empty except for a Sony logo in the middle and an NFC icon a little above to confirm that antenna lives here.